Jim Clancy (baseball): Houston Astros

-Clancy split time between starting and working out of the bullpen in 1990, where he struggled with a 2–8 record and a 6.51 ERA, and had a stint with the Tucson Toros, the Astros AAA affiliate in the Pacific Coast League.
+Clancy split time between starting and working out of the bullpen in 1990, where he struggled with a 2–8 record and a 6.51 ERA, and had a stint with the Tucson Toros, the Astros' Triple-A affiliate in the Pacific Coast League.
 In 1991, Clancy spent the season working out of the bullpen, and despite a 0–3 record, he was effective, as he had a 2.78 ERA in 30 games and earned five saves.
-On July 31, 1991, Clancy was traded to the Atlanta Braves for Matt Turner.
+On July 31, 1991, Clancy was traded to the Atlanta Braves in exchange for Matt Turner.

 Atlanta Braves

 Clancy appeared in 24 games with the Atlanta Braves, all out of the bullpen, as he posted a 3–2 record with a 5.71 ERA, helping Atlanta win the National League West division.
 In the 1991 NLCS, Clancy made only one appearance, getting the only batter out that he faced as the Braves defeated the Pittsburgh Pirates to earn a spot in the World Series.
 Clancy pitched in three games during the 1991 World Series, and earned his first ever post-season victory in the third game of the series as Atlanta defeated the Minnesota Twins 5–4 in twelve innings.
 Clancy finished the series with a 1–0 record with a 4.15 ERA, but the Twins won the series in seven games.

 Clancy became a free agent after the season, and signed a minor league deal with the Chicago Cubs, but he retired during spring training in 1992.